top of page

 Mum’s fasting potatoes

 This dish holds a special place in my heart—my mum used to make these spiced potatoes during fasts, and it became a beloved childhood favourite.
 Think of it as my version of mashed potatoes, but with an Indian twist.
-Boiled potatoes tossed in a lightly spiced tomato base with warming spices like cumin, coriander, and kasuri methi, it’s simple, comforting, and perfect with rotis, parathas, or even as a filling for wraps/toasties.
+Boiled potatoes tossed in a lightly spiced tomato base with warming spices like cumin, coriander, and kasturi methi, it is simple, comforting, and perfect with rotis, parathas, or even as a filling for wraps and sandwiches.

 This dish holds a special place in my heart—my mum used to make these spiced potatoes during fasts, and it became a beloved childhood favourite.
 Think of it as my version of mashed potatoes, but with an Indian twist.
-Boiled potatoes tossed in a lightly spiced tomato base with warming spices like cumin, coriander, and kasuri methi, it’s simple, comforting, and perfect with rotis, parathas, or even as a filling for wraps/toasties.
+Boiled potatoes tossed in a lightly spiced tomato base with warming spices like cumin, coriander, and kasturi methi, it is simple, comforting, and perfect with rotis, parathas, or even as a filling for wraps and sandwiches.

 ––––––––––––––––––––––––––––––––––